Left Front (West Bengal): 2011 assembly election

-After 2016
+Decline from 2016 to 2021

 On 30 July 2017, DSP announced that it had broken its links with the Left Front.

 CPI(M) party-supported canteen (Sramajibi Canteen) had given food packets to labourers and poor people in various parts of Kolkata at a subsidised rate during the lockdown and had continued even after that.
 Strategies were implemented to combat COVID-19 and the destruction caused by cyclone Amphan especially in the Sunderbans on 20 May 2020 and its cadres and volunteers rushed in to help with basics like soap, food grains, cooked food and tarpaulin for people whose homes were destroyed.

 In the months preceding the Assembly Elections, CPI(M) held rallies, conducted volunteer work and other activities in different parts of East and West Midnapore, in areas which had been difficult to access for them for over 10 years due to crude impeachment against the red jhanda by the TMC and Maoists alike.

 In the preceding two years, after the reopening of all the party offices, the cadres were actively involved in various social welfare schemes with the participation of the youth in organising community kitchens, free ration and vegetable markets, safe housing, distribution of kits to students for studies and clothes to the underprivileged.

 Among many social welfare initiatives, the Left had set up Rs.
 50 health clinics and safe houses for the poor who cannot afford expensive medical care facilities amid the COVID-19 pandemic in the state.
 The CPI(M) had converted nearly 30 party offices into safe homes for poor people who did not have extra room at their dwellings for quarantining in case of COVID-19 infection.